-Comprehensive Examination Option - For those students who initially select the comprehensive exam option for their Program of Study, they can take the comprehensive examination only twice.
+1. Comprehensive Examination Option (MSTM Students Only) - For those MSTM students who initially select the comprehensive exam option for their Program of Study, they can take the comprehensive examination only twice.
 If the student fails to pass on both attempts, then the student will not receive a degree with that concentration or focus area.
 Students not opting to take a second attempt at the comprehensive exam may request to change options via the Request for Change process outlined above.
 Included in that change request the student must indicate what option they wish to change to.

-- 2. Practicum Option For those students who initially select the practicum option for their Program of Study, they can report out their practicum findings only twice.
+- Comprehensive Assessment Option (MSICT Students Only) For those MSICT students who initially select the comprehensive assessment option for their Program of Study, they may request to change options via the Request for Change process outlined above.
+Included in that change request the student must indicate what option they wish to change to. - 3.
+Practicum Option For those students who initially select the practicum option for their Program of Study, they can report out their practicum findings only twice.
 If the student fails to pass on both attempts, then the student will not receive a degree with that concentration or focus area.
 Students not opting to take a second attempt may request to change options via the Request for Change process outlined above.
-Included in that change request the student must indicate what option they wish to change to. - 3.
+Included in that change request the student must indicate what option they wish to change to. - 4.
 Thesis Option For those students who initially select the thesis option for their Program of Study, they can defend their thesis only twice.
 If the student fails to pass on both attempts, then the student will not receive a degree in that concentration or focus area.
 Students not opting to take a second attempt at defending their thesis may request to change options via the Request for Change process outlined above.
 Included in that change request the student must indicate what option they wish to change to.